 We work closely with outside agencies to ensure we are meeting specific needs effectively.
 We access some support services through Babcock LDP SEN services including, behaviour support team, the physical difficulties team, communication and interaction team, deaf and hearing impaired support team and ICT and SEN support team.
 We also employ an Educational Psychologist Mrs Lyndsay Blair to work with identified pupils.

-We access support for those children with speech and language difficulties through Health, our speech therapist is Mrs Deborah Hedger, she is based locally at Totnes hospital.
+We access support for those children with speech and language difficulties through Health.
 We screen all children in entry to school using a programme called language link and refer those identified as needing this specialist support.

 We may refer pupils to ICS to access support from CAMHS, an Occupational therapist or to make a referral to the Autism assessment pathway.